Aref-Akminasi/aws-developer-associate/APIGateway.md

 - Allow traffic from within the VPC
 - Allow only from IP ranges

+## API Gateway - Errors

+- Error 504: timeout after 29 second maximum
+- Error 502: output format of a Lambda function in a proxy integration is in a different format

 ## API Gateway - Logging and tracing

 ### CloudWatch Logs